Skip to main content

 Elections & Voter Records

-Green Bank voters are served by the Pocahontas County Clerk's Office, which administers all elections for the area.
-The office is located at 900 Tenth Avenue, Room 109, Marlinton, WV 24954, phone (304) 799-4549, and can be reached at www.pocahontascountywv.com for election information.
-West Virginia residents can register to vote online at GoVoteWV.com, the state's official voter registration portal managed by the West Virginia Secretary of State.
-Registration must be completed at least 21 days before any election.
-Voters must provide a valid West Virginia driver's license or state ID number, or the last four digits of their Social Security number.
-Green Bank, as an unincorporated community, has no municipal government and therefore no city council or mayoral elections; residents vote in county, state, and federal elections only.
-Pocahontas County holds elections for County Commission, Sheriff, County Clerk, Prosecuting Attorney, Assessor, and other county offices on a rotating basis.
-Green Bank residents can locate their assigned polling place using the polling place lookup tool at GoVoteWV.com or by contacting the County Clerk.
-Green Bank typically votes at the Green Bank Community Building or nearby consolidated precinct locations.
-West Virginia's voter registration lists are public records available for inspection at the County Clerk's office, subject to restrictions on commercial use.
+As an unincorporated community, Green Bank has no municipal government, so residents participate only in county, state, and federal elections.
+The county holds elections for Commission seats, Sheriff, County Clerk, Prosecuting Attorney, Assessor, and other offices on a rotating schedule.
+Voters can locate their assigned polling place using the lookup tool at GoVoteWV.com or by contacting the Pocahontas County Clerk directly.
+Residents typically vote at the Green Bank Community Building or nearby consolidated precinct locations.
+Voter registration lists are public records available for inspection at the Pocahontas County Clerk's office, though commercial use is restricted.
 Campaign finance reports for county and state candidates are filed with the West Virginia Secretary of State and searchable at cfr.wvsos.gov.
-In the November 2024 presidential election, Pocahontas County reported approximately 62% voter turnout, with roughly 4,200 ballots cast from approximately 6,800 registered voters; the county favored Republican candidates by substantial margins, consistent with its voting history.
-For the November 3, 2026 general election, Green Bank and Pocahontas County voters will decide several significant races.
-West Virginia will elect a U.S. Senator (Class II seat currently held by Shelley Moore Capito, up for re-election in 2026), all three U.S. House seats (Pocahontas County is in the 1st Congressional District), state legislative races for the West Virginia Senate District 9 and House of Delegates District 43, and various county offices including County Commission seats.
-The 2026 ballot will also include potential state constitutional amendments and county levies.
-West Virginia allows absentee voting for voters who will be absent from the county on Election Day, have a disability or illness, work during polling hours, or are age 65 or older.
-Absentee ballot applications are available through the County Clerk or at GoVoteWV.com and must be received by the County Clerk by six days before Election Day.
-Early in-person voting is available at the County Clerk's office beginning 13 days before Election Day and ending three days before Election Day.
-All West Virginia voters must present valid photo identification at the polls, including driver's license, state ID, passport, military ID, student ID from a West Virginia college, or other government-issued photo ID.
+During the November 2024 presidential election, Pocahontas County saw approximately 62% voter turnout, with roughly 4,200 ballots cast from approximately 6,800 registered voters.
+The county favored Republican candidates by substantial margins, consistent with historical voting patterns.
+For the November 3, 2026 general election, voters in the area will decide several significant races.
+West Virginia will elect a U.S. Senator for the Class II seat currently held by Shelley Moore Capito, who is up for re-election in 2026, along with all three U.S. House seats.
+Pocahontas County falls within the 1st Congressional District.
+State legislative races include West Virginia Senate District 9 and House of Delegates District 43, plus various county offices including County Commission seats.
+The 2026 ballot may also include state constitutional amendments and county levies.
+West Virginia permits absentee voting for those who will be absent from the county on Election Day, have a disability or illness, work during polling hours, or are age 65 or older.
+Absentee ballot applications are available through the Pocahontas County Clerk or at GoVoteWV.com and must reach the Pocahontas County Clerk by six days before Election Day.
+Early in-person voting is available at the Pocahontas County Clerk's office beginning 13 days before Election Day and ending three days before.
+All voters must present valid photo identification at the polls, including driver's license, state ID, passport, military ID, student ID from a West Virginia college, or other government-issued photo ID.

 Public Records Transparency Score